In Defense of the Indefensible: A Very Naive Approach to High-Dimensional Inference: Introduction

+The procedures outlined above successfully address the second problem arising from restricting the attention to a sub-model, namely the randomness of the set $\cM$.
+However, they do not address the first problem regarding the difference in the target of inference \eqref{eq:betaM} unless $\bX^\top_{\cM}\bX_{\cM^c}\bbeta^\ast_{\cM^c}=\bzero$.
+In the case of lasso, valid inference for $\bbeta^\ast_{\A^\ast}$ can be obtained if $\cM = \hat\A_\lambda = \A^\ast$.
+However, among other conditions, this requires the strong irrepresentable condition, which is known to be a restrictive condition that is not likely to hold in high dimensions \citep{ZhaoYu2006}.

 In a recent \emph{Statistical Science} paper, \citet{LeebetalPoSI2015} performed a simulation study, in which they obtained a set $\cM$ using variable selection, and then calculated \emph{``na\"{i}ve'' confidence intervals} for $\bbeta^{(\cM)}$ using ordinary least squares, \emph{without accounting for the fact that the set $\cM$ was chosen based on the data}.
 Of course, conventional wisdom dictates that the resulting confidence intervals will be much too narrow.
 In fact, this is what \citet{LeebetalPoSI2015} found, when they used best subset selection to construct the set $\cM$.
-However, surprisingly, when the lasso was used to construct the set $\cM$, the confidence intervals had approximately correct coverage, in the sense that \eqref{eq:goalofposi} holds.
+However, surprisingly, when the lasso was used to construct the set $\cM$, the confidence intervals induced by \eqref{eq:goalofposi} had approximately correct coverage.
 This is in stark contrast to the existing literature!

-In this paper, we present a theoretical justification for the empirical finding in \citet{LeebetalPoSI2015} that selecting a set $\cM$ based on the lasso and then constructing na\"{i}ve confidence intervals based on the selected set leads to valid inference of the vector $\bbeta^{(\cM)}$.
-Furthermore, we make use of our theoretical findings in order to develop the \emph{na\"ive score test}, a simple procedure for testing the null hypothesis $H^\ast_{0,j}:\beta^\ast_j=0$ for $j=1,\dots,p$.
+In this paper, we present a theoretical justification for the empirical finding in \citet{LeebetalPoSI2015}.
+The main idea of our paper is to establish selection consistency of the lasso estimate \emph{with respect to its noiseless counterpart}.
+This result allows us to perform valid inference for the support of the noiseless lasso without needing post-selection or sample splitting strategies.
+Furthermore, we use our theoretical findings to also develop the \emph{na\"ive score test}, a simple procedure for testing the null hypothesis $H^\ast_{0,j}:\beta^\ast_j=0$ for all $j=1,\dots,p$.